UAMCAntwerpen/2040FBDBIC/Databases.md

 - <a href="Databases/enamine.9.smi.gz" download>enamine.9.smi.gz</a> (457,752 compounds)
 - <a href="Databases/lifechemicals.smi.gz" download>lifechemicals.smi.gz</a> (545,400 compounds)

-You can download these files by clicking the links, or using the following commands from within a Python script (exemplified for the Asinex library):
+You can download these files by clicking the links, or by using the following commands from within a ```python``` script (exemplified for the Asinex library):

 ```python
 import requests